matt4biz/oak/README.md

 Also, a word may be used as a symbol by prefixing it with a dollar sign `$`.
 This is necessary when using a word as an argument to another operation, such as the advanced math operations (see below).

+### Local variables in words
+A word definition may include a local variable list

+	:name (var...) op op...;

+where within the word, each local variable may be used as a read-only symbol (the value is pushed onto the stack without requiring @).

+When the local variable list is "executed" a value is popped from the stack and assigned to the variable.

+For example,

+	> :f (x) 3 $x/;
+	1: <nil>
+	> 4 f
+	2: 0.75

+While this example is trivial, local variables are useful in more complex functions, particularly those passed to `solve` and `integr` (see below).

 ## Statistics operations
 oak can calculate basic statistics on one or two variables, as well as perform linear regression and calculate the correlation coefficient.